The distribution of syntactic dependency distances

 \subsubsection{The break-point}

-We have seen in figure \ref{fig:dstar_violinplot} how the break-points estimated in both collections cover the same portion of domain, ranging from 3 to 7, with average values close to 5 in PUD and to 4 in PSUD.
-Thus, both annotation styles are indicate a memory constraint in line with the values reported by the relevant literature \citep{Miller1956, Cowan2001}.
+We have seen in \autoref{fig:dstar_violinplot} how the break-points estimated in both collections cover the same portion of domain, ranging from 3 to 7.
 However, while in PUD there is no settling around a particular value, in PSUD $d^*$ is nearly uniform at $d^*=4$, especially within Models 3-4.
 This raises the following questions: is this regularity given by chance?
 Or does it mirror a better ability of SUD to capture syntactic relations as formed by our minds?
-Given that -- besides individual differences -- the overall structure of the brain is the same for all humans, the constraint on memory is expected to be uniform across languages (hence the motivation for $H_2$).
+Given that -- besides individual differences -- the overall structure of the brain is assumed to be the same for all humans, the constraint on memory is expected to be uniform across languages (hence the motivation for $H_2$).
 Thus, one could speculate that SUD annotation style is actually more capable of unveiling this uniformity, that is assumed to exist.